rahulalam31/ecommerce-template/README.md

 An e-commerce store, built with vue and nuxt.includes filters , product photos gallery, mega menu and so many other features

-Compiles and hot-reloads for development
+Compiles and hot-reloads for development:

 npm run dev